-(b) Intervention of Right; Particular Statutes.

-- (1) Parents, Grandparents, and Relatives.
-Upon application after adjudication, parents, grandparents, or relatives who have information or knowledge concerning the care and protection of the child shall be permitted to intervene as a matter of right pursuant to section 19-3-507(5)(a), Colorado Revised Statutes. - (2) Foster Parents.
-Upon application after adjudication, foster parents who have the child in their care for more than three months and who have information or knowledge concerning the care and protection of the child shall be permitted to intervene as a matter of right pursuant to section 19-3-507(5)(a), Colorado Revised Statutes. - (3) Indian Custodians and Indian Tribes.
-In any dependency or neglect action involving an Indian child, an Indian custodian of the child and the Indian child's tribe shall have a right to intervene at any point in the proceeding pursuant to 25 U.S.C. § 1911(c). - (c) Permissive Intervention; Grounds.
-Upon timely application a court may permit a person or entity to intervene in a dependency or neglect action when a statute confers a conditional right to intervene.
-In exercising its discretion a court shall consider whether the intervention will serve the best interests of the child and the public, whether the intervention will unduly delay or prejudice the rights of the original parties to the action, and whether the applicant's interest is adequately represented by existing parties. - (d) Procedure.
+- (a) Intervention of Right; Grounds. - (1) Parents, Grandparents, and Relatives.
+Upon application after adjudication, parents, grandparents, or relatives who have information or knowledge concerning the care and protection of the child shall be permitted to intervene as a matter of right [CRS 19-3-507(5)(a)]. - (2) Foster Parents.
+Upon application after adjudication, foster parents who have the child in their care for more than three months and who have information or knowledge concerning the care and protection of the child shall be permitted to intervene as a matter of right [Id.]. - (3) Indian Custodians and Indian Tribes.
+In any dependency or neglect action involving an Indian child, an Indian custodian of the child and the Indian child's tribe shall have a right to intervene at any time in the proceeding [25 U.S.C. § 1911(c)]. - (b) Permissive Intervention; Grounds.
+Upon timely application a court may permit a person or entity to intervene in a dependency or neglect action at any time in the proceedings when a statute confers a conditional right to intervene.
+In exercising its discretion a court shall consider whether the intervention will serve the best interests of the child and the public, whether the intervention will unduly delay or prejudice the rights of the original parties to the action, and whether the applicant's interest is adequately represented by existing parties. - (c) Procedure.
 A person or entity desiring to intervene in a dependency or neglect action shall serve a motion to intervene upon the parties.
 The motion shall state the grounds therefor and shall cite the statute, if any, that confers upon the applicant an unconditional or conditional right to intervene.